Archives | Mountain bike night rides offers a new view of Jay B. Starkey Wilderness Park

 Anywhere from a few to thirty or so riders – new, casual or season riders – head out into the woods led by trail boss, Mark Hardies, his wife Diane Prekup, and members of the SWAMP Mountain Bike Club.

-The night ride is a more recent add-on to the group’s other activities that include organized day rides, a Kids’ Skills Day held in the trail’s Gnome Zone, and bike packing camping excursions to the primitive campsites.
+The night ride is a more recent add-on to the group’s other activities which include organized day rides, a Kids’ Skills Day held in the trail’s Gnome Zone, and bike-packing camping excursions to the primitive campsites.

-The night ride, where a fast rule is to have the proper gear along with water, repair tools and a dousing of bug spray, have become increasingly popular, Hardies said.
+The night ride, where a fast rule is to have the proper gear along with water, repair tools and a dousing of bug spray, has become increasingly popular, Hardies said.

 “It’s like going into battle,” Prekup said as she sprayed herself in parking lot 10 at the trailhead.